huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 In this guide, we will use Azure as the SSO provider and with the Open ID Connect (OIDC) protocol as our preferred identity protocol.

-We currently support SP-initiated and IdP-initiated authentication.
-User provisioning is not yet supported at this time.

 <Tip warning={true}>
 	This feature is part of the <a href="https://huggingface.co/enterprise" target="_blank">Enterprise Hub</a>.